acoular/acoular/docs/source/contributing/quality.rst

 Acoular primarily follows the coding style of `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_.
 To verify that the code meets the PEP8 standard, we use the `ruff <https://pypi.org/project/ruff/>`_ code linter and formatter.
 Configurations for the `ruff <https://pypi.org/project/ruff/>`_ code checker are contained in ``.ruff.toml`` file.

 The source code must be correctly formatted and free of linting errors.
-You can check your code on linting errors locally by running the following command:
+You can check your code locally by running the following command:

 .. code-block:: bash